Strategy11/formidable-forms/readme.txt

 See all <a href="https://zapier.com/apps/formidable/integrations">Formidable Zapier Integrations</a>.

 == Changelog ==
+= 4.09.05 =
+* Fix: Autofill was flagging form submissions as spam with Honeypot in some browsers.
+* Fix: Repeater fields were occasionally filling in with the wrong value.
+* Fix: Dates were not properly localizing on newer versions of jQuery UI.
+* Fix: Protected file images were not properly loading at full size from a gallery.
+* Fix: Calculated total fields were occasionally causing the page to break in some configurations.
+* Fix: Important security update to further help prevent cross site scripting attacks.
+* Fix: New multisite installs were occasionally seeing an error about a missing form copies table if migrations had not run yet.

 = 4.09.04 =
 * Fix: The form builder page wasn't always loading all fields correctly when loaded with ajax.
 * New: frm_global_switch_fields and frm_maybe_switch_field_ids hooks for changing field ids in a form action when a form is duplicated.